Niko731973/The-Eternal-Market/README.md

 ### Keeping the Market Running Smoothly:
 The number of successful and disputed sales for each listing on TEM is tracked in the database.
 Listings which have a bad ratio of disputed/successful sales can be removed by any Ethereum user.
 Since the community self-curates the listings on TEM, any malicious sellers will quickly be weeded out.

 Sellers have incentive to ship their products or deliver their services quickly.
 Because TEM cannot be shut down, Sellers have the potential to reap large profits from listings with a long track history of successful deliveries.
-The community will decide themselves what kinds of services and products will be allowed on the market by voting to remove individual items which are found morally objectionable.
+The community will decide themselves what kinds of services and products will be allowed on the market by voting to remove individual items which are found objectionable.

 ### Staying Anonymous on TEM: